Call4Cloud | MMP-C | Autopilot | Device Preparation

 Best Assume The GIFs | Gfycat

-When a 22h2 device first reaches out to the Autopilot service after the hash has been uploaded to get its Autopilot Profile it needs to send out the Hardware information.
+When a 22h2 device first contacts the Autopilot service after the hash has been uploaded to get its Autopilot Profile, it needs to send out the Hardware information.
 This Hardware information will be used to get the device token.

-In that same process to get the device token on a 22h2 build, the unique Autopilot Marker is also sent out to the service because otherwise why would it send out the Autopilot Marker with the device token when trying to fetch the Autopilot Profile?
-Sending out a Marker when Microsoft doesn’t have anything to compare it with is nonsense.
+In the same process to get the device token on a 22h2 build, the unique Autopilot Marker is also sent to the service because otherwise, why would it send out the Autopilot Marker with the device token when trying to fetch the Autopilot Profile?
+Sending out a Marker when Microsoft has nothing to compare it with is nonsense.

-If we reinstall the same device with a pre-preview July build, the device doesn’t have the UEFI Autopilot_marker Information and also that code is missing in the Autopilot.dll.
-With the requirements missing it could NOT send out the unique Autopilot Marker to the Autopilot service.
-With the Autopilot Marker missing in the headers we will run in the famous HardwareMismatchDetected error!
+If we reinstall the same device with a pre-preview July build, the device doesn’t have the UEFI Autopilot_marker Information, and that code is missing in the Autopilot.dll.
+Without the requirements, it could NOT send out the unique Autopilot Marker to the Autopilot service.
+With the Autopilot Marker missing in the headers, we will run into the famous HardwareMismatchDetected error!

 To make it even becomes funnier,